What does CGD™ mean?

 In 2010, GDC together with Ottawa-based market research firm Harris/Decima, polled Canadian business owners and decision makers to better understand business perceptions of the design industry.
 Over 500 completed surveys were collected from a random sample of business panel members across Canada.

 It was confirmed that nearly two-thirds of businesses interviewed saw a definite link between design and better business performance.
 Respondents advised that designers and design firms who abide by a professional code of ethics, such as those that CGD certified designers adhere to, instill greater confidence in their clients.
-In fact, two out of five stated that their companies only hire designers who adhere to a professional code of ethics.
-Formalized sustainability principles, such as those adopted by the GDC, also factored into consideration when purchasing design services.
+A code of ethics and formalized sustainability principles, such as those adopted by the GDC, also factored into consideration when purchasing design services.

 If faced with the choice between a CGD certified and non-certified designer of equal abilities, 70% would choose the CGD certified designer.
 Reasons for choosing a CGD certified graphic designer included the perception of higher education and training, reliability and trustworthiness, knowledge and skill set, experience and level of professionalism.